Cray-HPE/docs-uan/docs/portal/developer-portal/upgrade/Merge_UAN_Configuration_Data.md

 5. Checkout the branch currently used to hold UAN configuration.

-    The following example assumes that branch is `integration`.
+    The following example assumes that branch is `integration-CURRENT_PRODUCT_VERSION` and the branch for the updated configuration `integration-PRODUCT_VERSION` .

     ```bash
-    ncn-m001# git checkout integration
+    ncn-m001# git checkout integration-CURRENT_PRODUCT_VERSION
-    Switched to branch 'integration'
+    Switched to branch 'integration-CURRENT_PRODUCT_VERSION'
-    Your branch is up to date with 'origin/integration'.
+    Your branch is up to date with 'origin/integration-CURRENT_PRODUCT_VERSION'.

+    ncn-m001# git checkout -b integration-PRODUCT_VERSION
+    Switched to branch 'integration-PRODUCT_VERSION'
     ```

 6. Merge the new install branch to the current branch.
 Write a commit message when prompted.